akka/akka-projection/akka-edge-docs/src/main/paradox/guide-rs/3-temperature-entity.md

 Rust
 :  @@snip [temperature.rs](/samples/grpc/iot-service-rs/backend/src/temperature.rs) { #behavior-1 }

-An entity behavior declaration associates the types used for the state, commands, and events of an entity instances.
+An @extref:[`EventSourcedBehavior`](akka-edge-rs-api:akka_persistence_rs/entity/trait.EventSourcedBehavior.html) declaration associates the types used for the state, commands, and events of an entity instances.
 The declaration also includes how the entity's commands are processed, and how events are applied to state.
 Note that it is impossible to update state from a command handler as it is immutable by design.
 Updating state only via the event handler enables entities to be sourced from their stored events without effects.